zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.qnn.md

 #### <kbd>property</kbd> n_classes\_

-Get the model's number of classes.
+Get the number of classes in the model.

 Using this attribute is deprecated.